Specifying Dependencies

 Overriding the location of a dependency

-- Specify the local file sytem path to the root directory of the ip using the
+- Specify the local file sytem path to the root directory of the external project using the

 path